-Nurse practitioners are primary healthcare providers who often can work without the aid of a physician.
+Nurse practitioners are primary healthcare providers who often work without the supervision of a physician.
 A nurse practitioner commonly focuses on a specialty area, such as pediatrics, geriatrics or acute care.
 A master's degree in nursing and a state nursing license are required.
 Certification is handled by the American Nurses Credentialing Center (ANCC) and requires an exam.

 |Required Education||Master's degree in nursing|